-Jim Wolf, chairman of the March, described the event as ''fantastic''
+Jim Wolf, chairman of the March, described the event as "fantastic"

-"I didn't receive any complaints just had a really good time and was very well behaved.'
+'I didn't receive any complaints he continued.
+"Everybody just had a really good time and was very well behaved.

-The manager of Fat Wally's, Paul Rizzo, also agreed on the good behavior of the crowd.
+The manager of Fat Wally's.
+Paul Rizzo, also agreed on the good behavior of the crowd.

-'We were the first bar of the March," Rizzo said, "so nobody in respect to past years varied from was really drunk or rowdy.
+"We were the first bar of the was really drunk or rowdy.
 I think the whole idea is a very nice all four bartenders did agree that tradition.'

 The seniors began their drinking behaved than in the past. spree at noon in Fat Wally's.
-According to Ken Girouard, senior class secretary, most students then drove to The Library and parked Corby's at 3 p.m., Bridget for the pep rally at 6:30 p.m.
+According to Ken Girouard, senior class secretary, most students then drove to The Library and parked their cars.
+They then marched to thought the whole thing was Corby's at 3 p.m., Bridget "great".
+He continued, "The Corby's at 3 p.m., Bridget "great".
+He continued, "The McGuire's at 4 p.m., Nickies at 5 crowd was probably the same size for the pep rally at 6:30 p.m.

-Girouard stated that they had contacted the police to inform them try to not block traffic," he said.
+Girouard stated that they had We did sell a lot of beer, though." contacted the police to inform them of the Death March.
+"They were through more than 20 kegs in the very nice to us and just asked us to course of the afternoon and sold try to not block traffic," he said.

-Throughout the afternoon there p.m. behind Bridget McGuire's.
-Ac- according to Owner Matt Bauer. cording to one of the policemen on duty, they were there to make sure business in one afternoon," Bauer by Tom Duffey Staff Reporter
+Throughout the afternoon there p.m. was at least one squad car present behind Bridget McGuire's.
+Ac- according to Owner Matt Bauer. cording to one of the policemen on cording to one of the policemen on duty, they were there to make sure business in one afternoon," Bauer no one got hurt.
+The policeman said.